japila-books/spark-sql-internals/docs/spark-sql-InternalRow.md

 NOTE: `InternalRow` is also called *Catalyst row* or *Spark SQL row*.

-NOTE: link:spark-sql-UnsafeRow.adoc[UnsafeRow] is a concrete `InternalRow`.
+NOTE: spark-sql-UnsafeRow.md[UnsafeRow] is a concrete `InternalRow`.

 [source, scala]
 ----